mkebiclioglu/hello-world/README.md

 I am a data analyst for the Go-to-Market team at PatientPop.
 I work with SQL, Pandas and Salesforce.
 Currently residing in Boston, MA.

 My goal is to be a Full Stack Engineer by developing my skills in programming in the next few months.
-I am currently utilizing freeCodeCamp and spend about +3 hrs each day learning.
+I am utilizing freeCodeCamp and spend about +3 hrs each day learning.
+Learning jQuery at the moment.

 You can find more information about me through the links below:
 <li><a href="https://www.linkedin.com/in/mkebiclioglu/" target="_blank">Linkedin</a></li>